momentoscope/hextof-processor/README.md

 file to create the SETTINGS.ini file where local settings are stored.
 This is not tracked in the git, to keep compatibility across multiple machines.

+Current version
+--

+Latest version of the processor is in processor. lib contains a legacy version, kept for retrocompatibility checks.

+How to use
+--
+Need to write about this.